 The exact time of ovulation can be determined by charting the length of your cycles, your basal body temperature, observing changes in the cervix and cervical mucus, and by using ovulation predictor kits available in pharmacies.

 What Are the Most Fertile Days?

-The most fertile days during the menstrual cycle are the last 5 days.
+A woman is most fertile while ovulating.
+The fertile window of a woman depends on the length of her menstrual cycle, which varies among women.
 Out of these, 3 days are right before ovulation, 1 on the day of ovulation, and 1 day after ovulation.
 These days are the most fertile as sperm can stay alive in a woman’s birth canal for up to 5 days and the egg deteriorates between 24 to 48 hours after ovulation.
 Thus, the most fertile days can be calculated based on cycle length.

 1. What Are the Signs of Ovulation?

 Some prominent signs of ovulation are mentioned below: